Jewish Brigade: Involvement in the Bricha

 Another Jewish Brigade soldier actively involved in the Bricha was Israel Carmi, who was discharged from the Jewish Brigade in the autumn of 1945.
 After a few months, the Secretariat of Kibbutz HaMeuchad approached Carmi about returning to Europe to assist with the Bricha.
 Carmi's previous experience working with survivors made him an important asset for the Bricha movement.
 He returned to Italy in 1946 and attended the 22nd Zionist Congress in Basel, where he gained insight into how the Berihah operated throughout Europe.

-Carmi proposed establishing a second Berihah route across Europe in case the existing route collapsed.
+Carmi proposed establishing a second Bricha route across Europe in case the existing route collapsed.
 He proposed dividing the Bricha leadership into parts: Mordechai Surkis, working from Paris, would be responsible for the financial workings.
 Ephraim Dekel in Prague would run the administrative element, and oversee the Berihah in Poland, Czechoslovakia and Germany.
 Carmi, working from Prague, would oversee activities in Hungary, Yugoslavia, and Romania.